oracle/graal/tools/docs/T-Trace-Manual.md

 ### Handling Exceptions

-The `agentscript` code can throw exceptions and they are propagate to the surrounding scripts.
+The T-Trace agents can throw exceptions which are then propagated to the surrounding user scripts.
 Imagine you have a program `seq.js` logging various messages:

 ```js
 function log(msg) {